Eric Haase Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The 7.8 strikeouts per nine innings compiled by the Guardians pitching staff ranks 26th in the league.
+- The 7.7 strikeouts per nine innings put together by the Guardians pitching staff ranks 26th in MLB.

-- The Guardians have the 12th-ranked team ERA across all league pitching staffs (4.16).
+- The Guardians have the 11th-ranked team ERA across all league pitching staffs (4.02).

-- The Guardians surrender the seventh-fewest home runs in baseball (14 total, 0.9 per game).
+- Guardians pitchers combine to give up the eighth-fewest home runs in baseball (16 total, 0.9 per game).

-- Gaddis (0-1 with an 8.53 ERA and 11 strikeouts in 12 2/3 innings pitched) makes the start for the Guardians, his fourth of the season.
+- Quantrill gets the start for the Guardians, his fourth of the season.
+He is 0-1 with a 5.74 ERA and nine strikeouts in 15 2/3 innings pitched.

-- In his most recent time out on Tuesday, the right-hander threw three innings against the New York Yankees, giving up eight earned runs while surrendering eight hits.
+- His last appearance was on Friday against the Washington Nationals, when the right-hander tossed six innings, surrendering three earned runs while allowing six hits.

-- The 25-year-old has amassed an 8.53 ERA and 7.8 strikeouts per nine innings in three games this season, while allowing a batting average of .275 to his opponents.
+- The 28-year-old has an ERA of 5.74, with 5.2 strikeouts per nine innings, in three games this season.
+Opponents are hitting .300 against him.

 © 2023 Data Skrive.
 All rights reserved.